Great Basin Murders: Clark Perry Baldwin

 In 2014, using DNA forensic analysis, investigators extracted DNA from traces of seminal fluid traces left by the man who had killed "Bitter Creek Betty".
 The genotypic profile of the killer matched biological traces of another woman who was not listed as a victim of the Great Basin Killer.
 The body of a young girl was discovered on April 13, 1992, in Sheridan County, Wyoming, about 400 miles from where "Bitter Creek Betty" was found.
 Her exact cause of death could not be determined, but it was homicidal in nature.
 She had been raped and suffered blunt force trauma to the head, and was likely killed in February 1992.
 She was determined to be about 10 weeks pregnant at the time of her death.
 "Sheridan County Jane Doe" was white, between the ages of 16 and 23, about 5'7" tall and 121 pounds.
 Due to her sunburned brown hair, some investigators believe that she might be from the southern United States.
+In 2025, she was publicly identified as Cindi Estrada of Torrance, California.

 In 2020, the results of another DNA examination matched the genotypic profile of 59-year-old truck driver Clark Perry Baldwin, who was arrested on May 6 at his home in Waterloo, Iowa.
 In addition to the murders of the Jane Does, he was also charged in the murder of 32-year-old Pamela McCall and her unborn child, whose body was found on March 10, 1991, on the side of I-65 in Spring Hill, Tennessee, about 30 miles south of Nashville.
-She was sexually assaulted and died by strangulation, with the coroner establishing in late February 1991.
+She was sexually assaulted and died by strangulation.
 After the rape, Baldwin left traces of seminal fluid on the victim's pantyhose, from which the DNA was later isolated.